 - Hybrid beds combine a pocketed coil system with foam layers.
 Some hybrid models feature memory foam, others contain latex, and a few uses both memory foam and latex to create a very comfortable sleep surface.
 Because hybrids combine a variety of high-quality materials, they’re often the most expensive kind of mattresses sold.

 Your sleep style is the most important factor in ascertaining how firm your next new mattress should be.

 If you’re a back sleeper, you’re best suited for a firmer mattress because it will keep you lifted and will promote your spine’s neutral alignment.

-Stomach sleeping is considered to be the unhealthiest sleep position, because it can result in back pain later on your life.
+Stomach sleeping is considered to be the unhealthiest sleep position because it can result in back pain later on in your life.
 If you do sleep often on your stomach, you need a very firm mattress to do so, because your center of gravity shifts to your mid-section.
-If your bed is not firm enough, or does not offer the proper lumbar support, this can cause your torso to sink in the mattress, overextending your spine.
+If your bed is not firm enough or does not offer the proper lumbar support, this can cause your torso to sink into the mattress, overextending your spine.
 To prevent putting added stress on your spine, nothing like trying to switch up how you sleep.